tundish/blue_monday_78/bluemonday78/character/billy.rst

 ==============

-Homeless since the age of 16, Billy has been living in a succession of squats, most recently in (?), Kensington.
+Homeless since the age of 16, Billy has been living in a succession of squats, most recently in Huntley Street, Bloomsbury.

 He is in prison for assaulting a Police Officer during an eviction operation to clear the building.